 You may otherwise be able to use census records to form a hypothesis.
 If you can track the individuals backward from census to census (make sure you're not overlooking New York State census records), you may find the couple in the same household in one census, but separate households in prior years.
 The birth of a child may also be a good indicator.

 You don't need to find the exact date of marriage, but a well-informed time window will help ensure you find the right marriage record.

 Essential step: Determine if the record is likely to exist

 The unfortunate reality is that for many of our ancestors, there is no official marriage record produced by a civil government.
 For a variety of reasons, many towns and cities in New York State did not begin reliably issuing marriage certificates until the late 1800s and even early 1900s in some areas.

 How do you make this determination?
-A good place to start is our article that details the general timeline of New York vital records - this will give you the overview that you need.
+A good place to start is our article that details the general timeline of New York vital records.
 Once you have an idea of the general landscape, you'll have a solid idea of how to approach the next steps.

 The majority of New York State vital record certificates (including marriage certificates) have not been digitized.
 In many cases, researchers will need to contact a repository to order a copy.

 However, there are a few large online databases of New York marriage certificates that do include original images of marriage certificates.
 Though they are not comprehensive, it's definitely worth investigating these online databases first.

 Depending on the time and place of the marriage you're seeking, the following online collections may be of interest: